 Now, do not mishear my sentiment.
-I am not saying that great commission work does not change one’s heart.
+I am not saying that Great Commission work does not change one’s heart.
 Certainly, if you are a true believer, rolling up your sleeves and being part of the mission is life-changing.
-Yet, if we really listen to ourselves, we notice that our purpose for going is riddled with selfishness.
+Yet, if we are not careful, our purpose for going is riddled with selfishness.
 It is about making ourselves feel better, or patting ourselves on the back, or going to some exotic place.

 Missions is also not about them.

 Yes, they are there, and yes, they are dying and going to hell.
-Furthermore, they live in poverty you cannot imagine until you walk their streets and sit in their huts.
+Furthermore, many live in poverty you cannot imagine until you walk their streets and sit in their huts.
 Their world is one you cannot grasp until you have rejoiced with them at the birth of a child and held their hand to comfort them at the loss of one.
-They are sick, starving, and, from your perspective, have nothing to live for.
+They are sick, starving, and (from your perspective) have nothing to live for.
 Many live in slavery.
-But missions is not about them.
+But missions is not ultimately about them.

 I struggle to find words that make my point clear on this issue.
 God loves them.
 God loves them so much he chose to create them.
 God loves them so much he sent his son to die for them.
 God hates poverty, oppression, slavery, and sickness, and God loves the widow, the orphan, the downtrodden and the lost.